Published: January 22, 2022

 (Source: Email Client Market Share)

-This data is based on a sample of 886 million email opens.
-Others at the top of the leaderboard include Outlook, iPad, and Apple Mail.
-Surprisingly, Google Android’s email client and Outlook.com are near the bottom of the rung.
+This data is based on a sample of 1.02 billion emails opens tracked by Litmus Email Analytics.
+Holding the first place is Apple iPhone at 39%.
+Others at the top of the leaderboard include Apple Mail, Outlook, and Yahoo Mail.
+Surprisingly, Windows live mail and Outlook.com are at the bottom with a 0% share of the email client market.

-27. In over 70% of cases, mobile email users delete badly formatted messages in under three seconds.
+27. In over 70% of cases, mobile email users delete emails that don’t look good on mobile.

-A consumer survey found that other annoyances for email users on mobile devices are high frequency emails, irrelevant messages, layouts that produce awkward interactions (e.g., the font size or overly small buttons), and click-throughs that lead them to websites that aren’t optimized for mobile.
+A consumer survey found that other annoyances for email users on mobile devices are high-frequency emails, irrelevant messages, and layouts that produce awkward interactions (e.g., the font size or overly small buttons) click-throughs that lead them to websites that aren’t optimized for mobile.
+According to mobile campaign statistics, a small percentage of users were put–off because they think brands should reach out via an app instead (9%) or because the email content is duplicated in the app.

-29. On mobile, email conversion rates outperformed other channels in an analysis of Black Friday/Cyber Monday sales on Shopify.
+29. On mobile, email conversion rates outperformed other channels when it comes to Black Friday and Cyber Monday sales on Shopify.

 (Source: Smart Insights)

-The analysis of over $1 billion in sales showed that email topped other channels, holding first position with a 4.29% conversion rate.
-This outcome isn’t surprising since subscriber lists are made up of users who are already customers or primed prospects that already have a higher conversion potential.
+The analysis of over $1 billion in sales showed that email topped other channels, holding the first position with a 4.29% conversion rate.
+This outcome isn’t surprising since subscriber lists consist of users who are already customers or primed prospects who already have higher conversion potential.

 The advantages of email marketing don’t seem to be diminishing.
 The format allows brands to effectively create relationships with their consumers while also giving them opportunities to purchase.
 Put simply, email makes it easy to communicate with interested customers outside the clutter and noise that surrounds most social media platforms.